JananiMurugan0301/AWS/IAM/GettingIAMUserList/README.md

 **Goal**
-- To get the list of all IAM users, along with poicies, group and last access date in the csv file
+- To get the list of all IAM users, along with poicies, group and last access date in the csv file using shell script

 **aws shell command used**
 1. list-users -> to get list of all users